By Cat, beginning Feb 2018

 - Supplement your diet with myo-inositol, a member of the vitamin-B family that stabilizes cell and mitochondrial membranes, including turning your insulin receptors on.
 See my posting: Notes on natural health/healing topics: H- P, and scroll down to “Myo- and chiro-inositol” for more.

-- You can reverse Diabetes by finding your “Fat Threshold”.
+- By finding your “Fat Threshold”.
 See Mike Geary’s sales pitch for his book, “Diabetes Fix”.
 I believe this is about Type-2 Diabetes. (from a Jeff Hays Films email – he did the GMOs Revealed series).

 High fat vs Hi carb diets

 (Mercola) Also discusses why saturated fat and cholesterol are important parts of a healthful diet; and discusses a cyclical ketogenic diet and why it is important for optimal health.
 See my articles: Ketogenic Diet (Intro) and Cyclical Ketogenic Diet (CKD) and Metabolic Mitochondrial Therapy (MMT).

 Drugs: Dangerous (prescription) drugs, and safer, natural alternatives

 (from sales pitch by Dr. Allan Spree for his book, Miracles from the Vault, that provides more-natural options, than prescription drugs) pro.hsionlineorders.net/p/HSI171117A/EHSIUA26/ or pro.hsionlineorders.net/p/HSI171117A/EHSIUB07/

 the article offers more natural options for each category, to help you heal from the cause of the disease rather than erasing the symptoms.
 A list of the worst 7, in decreasing order of danger: